 There are multiple ways to transfer files between a Windows PC and your iPhone.
 You can use email, chat apps, cloud storage services, etc. The best way to transfer files from PC to iPhone or vice versa however is to make use of a wireless transfer app, such as SHAREit, Zapya, etc. This article is to show iPhone users how to copy various files and data from computer or laptop to your iPhone or vice versa, including photos, videos, music, documents and more file types.
 We recommend FileMaster app, a free iPhone file manager for file management and transfer.
-Go to search and download it from the App Store onto your iPhone before we get started.
+Go to download it from the App Store onto your iPhone before we get started.

 How to Transfer Files from Laptop to iPhone through Wi-Fi?